nene/mrequires/README.markdown

 Usage
 -----

-To use mRequires statements in JavaScript you must first include the mrequires.js file and then initialize mRequires, specifying loading path for each namespace:
+To use MRequires statements in JavaScript you must first include the mrequires.js file and then initialize MRequires, specifying loading path for each namespace:

     MRequires.init({